Les Mehrhoff Grant

 · Description of the proposed work plan, detailed methods of invasive species removal practices to be employed, safety precautions to be used to protect existing vegetation within the treatment area, any proposed acquisition actions for property (if applicable), and monitoring protocols for the effectiveness of the proposed action;

 · List of any land use permits which may have already been issued related to the proposed action;

-Applications must be postmarked or emailed by February 11, 2013.
-Applicants will be notified by the Selection Committee by March 12, 2013, and the successful recipient’s name and project will be announced at the CAWS annual meeting on March 21, 2013.
+Applications must be received by email on or before February 28, 2014.
+Applicants will be notified by the Selection Committee by March 10, 2014, and the successful recipient’s name and project will be announced at the CAWS annual meeting on March 20, 2014.
 The recipient will be asked to submit a project report and expenditure summary at the completion of the project.
 The recipient will also be asked to present the project at the next annual CAWS meeting (either in short oral presentation, or a poster presentation).
 If the recipient is not available to present the project at the next meeting, he or she must notify the current CAWS president at least three months prior to the next meeting.